 Second and subsequent DUI and EXTREME DUI carry even more severe penalties.

-When a person is charged with DUI when they are found guilty of operating a vehicle with a revoked, suspended, or canceled drivers license, has been arrested 3 times for DUI within 84 months, or makes a DUI offense while a passenger under the age of 15 is in the vehicle.
-Penalties for aggravated DUI includes a prison sentence, a revoked drivers license, required alcohol treatment and education, community service, and required certified ignition interlock device in vehicle.
+When a person is charged with driving under the influence when they are found guilty of operating a vehicle with a revoked, suspended, or canceled drivers license, has been arrested 3 times for DUI within 84 months, or makes a DUI offense while a passenger under the age of 15 is in the vehicle.
+Thus, penalties for aggravated DUI includes a prison sentence, a revoked drivers license, required alcohol treatment and education, community service, and required certified ignition interlock device in vehicle.

 SUPER EXTREME DUI

 In Arizona, a DUI is Super Extreme if a driver’s BAC is .200 or higher.
-Super Extreme DUI is a misdemeanor, but carries a great jail term equivalent to those of most first time felonies.
+Super Extreme Driving Under the Influence is a misdemeanor, but carries a great jail term equivalent to those of most first time felonies.
 A convicted Super Extreme DUI individual faces an extended period of a required ignition interlock device.
 The individual needs to take care of the installation and maintenance of the device.
 Super extreme DUI offenders will serve an extended jail period.
-Also, there is a good chance that your name and/or picture will become the focus of a list of DUI offenders.
+Also, there is a good chance that your name and/or picture will become the focus of a list of drunk driving offenders.
 There are increased penalties for a Super Extreme DUI.

 DUI CASE EVALUATION

-My AZ Lawyers understands that you have much to lose with a DUI conviction.
-A DUI could affect your family, your finances, your professional career, and your future.
-Call to speak with an attorney at My AZ Lawyers.
-An aggressive, knowledgeable attorney will take the information and specifics from your particular situation and examine evidence and analyze arrest details.
+My AZ Lawyers understands that you have much to lose with a drunk driving conviction.
+A DUI conviction could affect your family, your finances, your professional career, and your future.
+Therefore, call to speak with an experienced criminal defense attorney at My AZ Lawyers.
+An aggressive, knowledgeable Phoenix DUI Lawyer will take the information and specifics from your particular situation and examine evidence and analyze arrest details.
 Our best Arizona DUI attorneys that specialize in Driving under the Influence arrests in Arizona are familiar with the court proceedings and the law, and have put together a list of frequently asked questions regarding DUI law in Arizona.

-Our DUI law firm and staff is respected because they are skilled, experienced, and they give realistic options and honest advice.
-Because an arrest for driving under the influence on your record can leave a serious impact on your life, you may need to consider discussing your case with a lawyer.
+Our Drunk driving law firm and staff is respected because they are skilled, experienced, and they give realistic options and honest advice.
+Because an arrest for driving under the influence on your record can leave a serious impact on your life.
+Therefore, you may need to consider discussing your case with a lawyer.

-Allow our Arizona DUI lawyers to help you face your offense and represent your rights.
+Lastly, allow our Arizona DUI lawyers to help you face your offense and represent your rights.
 Call our office to schedule a free case evaluation and let us help you with any questions or concerns you may have regarding your charges.
 The DUI team at our law office can assess your case and build a defense for a reasonable and best possible desired outcome.
-We will help you prepare you for the court process, and help protect your reputation and your rights.
+Furthermore, we will help you prepare you for the court process, and help protect your reputation and your rights.
 My AZ Lawyers provides affordable, expert legal representation for Arizona.